faizadie30/learn-basic-python/Readme.md

 ```
 9. done

-# Install with Windows or Linux
+# Install on Windows or Linux
 looking this in: https://belajarpython.com/tutorial/menjalankan-python/

 # How to running